You've reached fatigue part 2. If you arrived here first and would like to go to part 1 first, click here.

 This way, we have a whole week to work with instead of one set day and time.
 And if it doesn't work out that week, then that's okay, too.
 Something less tiring and just as fun, will come up.
 Even if it's having a picnic in the bedroom, complete with pizza and a movie or our favorite Star Trek episode.

-If walking causes fatigue, use a cane, walker, rollator, wheelchair, or an electric scooter.
-Cir uses each one of these mobility aides almost everyday.
+If walking causes you to become fatigued, use a cane, walker, rollator, wheelchair, or an electric scooter or power chair.
+Cir uses at least one of these mobility aides everyday.
 Which one he uses depends on the activity he's going to do.
-Obviously the wheelchair and scooter will conserve the most energy.
+Obviously the wheelchair, scooter, or power chair, will conserve the most energy.

 Cir goes to the zoo, the library, anywhere he wants to.
 For long distances, he uses his electric scooter.
 The larger grocery chains and department stores offer a convenient solution.
-He usually uses a cart to walk inside, then uses their electric scooters once he's there.
+He usually uses a cart to walk inside, then uses their electric scooters to get around once he's there.

 Coping with the feelings you may have as a result of having fatigue, is another area you will most likely have to deal with.